 Keywordsspray polyurethane foam; SPF; environmental chamber; micro-scale chamber; emission; gas chromatography; indoor air; mass spectrometry; thermal desorption; SVOC; semi-volatile organic compounds; VOC; volatile organic compounds; amine catalysts; blowing agents

 Currently, there are no standardized test methods that adequately address measuring the chemical emissions of SPF insulation products.
-This standard will address that need in conjunction with Work Item WK30960 Standard Practice for Spraying, Sampling, Packaging, and Test Specimen Preparation of Spray Polyurethane Foam (SPF) Insulation Samples for Environmental Chamber Emissions Testing.
-The standard may be used by manufacturers, air quality labs, regulatory agencies, etc.
+This standard will address that need in conjunction with Work Item WK30960, Practice for Spraying, Sampling, Packaging, and Test Specimen Preparation of Spray Polyurethane Foam (SPF) Insulation Samples for Environmental Chamber Emissions Testing.
+The standard may be used by manufacturers, air quality laboratories, regulatory agencies, and so forth.

 The title and scope are in draft form and are under development within this ASTM Committee.Back to Top

 Draft Under Development